Things I Don’t Like in the Interior Design Field

 Now, I don’t want to come off negatively on this blog, I did not start this blog for that intention.
 But, I do want to keep it real and thought maybe this topic would be helpful in some way to someone.
-If you are thinking of working the interior design field, I think it might be helpful to hear from a designer about the not-so-great things about the industry.
+If you are thinking of working in the interior design field, I think it might be helpful to hear from a designer about the not-so-great things about the industry.

 I have touched on this topic before, Read The Truth About The Interior Design Industry.